Bisimilarity of diagrams: Interlude

 \section{Interlude}

-The second part of the paper is dedicated to decidability.
-We will focus on the following two problems:\\ -- \textbf{bisimilarity:} given two diagrams, are they bisimilar ?\\ -- \textbf{diagrammatic model-checking:} given a diagram $F$, an object $c$ of its domain and a state formula $S$, does $F,c \vDash S$ hold ? \\ The general idea of those problems is that the difficulty lies in the possibility to decide that systems are isomorphic in the category $\A$.
-For example, it would be easy to decide those problems in the category of finite sets, while it would be undecidable in the category of finite presentations of groups and group morphisms because it is undecidable whether two presentations present isomorphic groups.
+In the first part of the paper, we focused on the general theory of bisimilarity of diagrams and its relationship with usual notions of bisimilarity of transition systems (and so of process algebra).
+In the second part of the paper, we would like to turn our attention to other kinds of diagrams that appeared in the theory of directed algebraic topology \cite{dubut15}.
+While diagrams in Section~\ref{sec:rela} were typically with values in a category of words, we will now consider diagrams with values in modules on a ring.
+More precisely, we will focus on the following two problems for such diagrams:\\ -- \textbf{bisimilarity:} given two diagrams, are they bisimilar?\\ -- \textbf{diagrammatic model-checking:} given a diagram $F$, an object $c$ of its domain and a state formula $S$, does $F,c \vDash S$ hold? \\ The difficulty of those problems lies in the possibility to decide whether two modules are isomorphic, problem which does not appear in the context of process algebras and transition systems.
+Indeed, it is known that those problems are decidable in the category of transition systems (see \cite{srba13} for a dynamic list of such (un)decidability results), while they would be undecidable for diagrams with values in groups and group morphisms because it is undecidable whether two groups are isomorphic.
 In this paper, we will focus on the category of finite dimensional real or rational vector spaces and matrices.
-This is the case needed in \cite{dubut15} to decide whether two simple truly concurrent systems have equivalent directed homology.
-This is also a nice example of what we meant by ``bisimilarity becomes a problem of isomorphisms in $\A$'', since this problem reduces to a problem of invertible matrices.